 The Terret Noir grapes were grown on our certified organic and biodynamic estate vineyard.

 The fruit was destemmed and fermented on the skins for two weeks in a 1-ton microfermenter, punched down twice daily, to extract maximum flavor from this thin-skinned grape.
 Only native yeasts we used.
-After three weeks, the berries were pressed and this was combined with the free run juice into four 60-gallon neutral French oak barrels.
-It aged there until we bottled it -- early, to capture maximum freshness --in June of 2015.
+After three weeks, the berries were pressed and this was combined with the free run juice into two 60-gallon stainless steel barrels.
+It aged there until we bottled it -- early, to capture maximum freshness -- in April of 2017.